 The Foundation was created with an initial contribution of \$105,000 from NRT.
 The long term goal is to build an endowment fund of \$30 million over the next ten years.
-In the short term, the Foundation is seeking to leverage donations totalling \$1.5 million in the next 5 years.
+In the short term, the Foundation is seeking to leverage donations of \$750,000 over the next three years.

-In 2012, the Foundation assumed oversight of NRT's education initiatives and was able to leverage \$200,000 in support from new partners for health-related scholarships and bursaries.
-The Foundation will continue to seek donations for education support.
+In 2012, the Foundation assumed oversight of NRT's education initiatives.
+To date, the Foundation has leveraged in excess of \$920,000 in support from new partners.
+The Foundation will continue to seek donations from the private and public sectors for education support.